USEPA/EPA_MOVES_Model/docs/MOVESDatabaseTables.md

 | batteryEfficiency  | double      | YES  |      |         | accounts for energy losses that occur when the battery is charging and discharging (i.e., charger-to-drivetrain losses) |
 | chargingEfficiency | double      | YES  |      |         | accounts for energy losses that occur in the charger (i.e., wall-to-charger losses)                                     |

-### evPopICEAdjustLD
+### fleetAvgAdjustment

-evPopICEAdjustLD is used to adjust emission rates for Tier 3 internal combustion engine (ICE) vehicles based on sales of electric vehicles (EV), due to regulatory fleet averaging of emission rates for total hydrocarbons and NOx emissions.
-For these pollutants, the multiplicative adjustment is calculated as:
+fleetAvgAdjustment is used to adjust emission rates for internal combustion engine (ICE) vehicles based on sales of electric vehicles (EV) due to regulatory fleet averaging of emission rates for various rules, including Tier 3 and Heavy-Duty Greenhouse Gas Phase 2.
+Note that the evMultiplier increases the apparent total number of vehicles for the purposes of this calculation.
+The multiplicative adjustment is calculated as:

 $$
-adjustment/(1-evFraction*adjustmentWeight)
-$$
-This table is also used to adjust energy consumption rates.
-In this use case, the adjustmentWeight is actually a multiplier, so it increases the apparent total number of vehicles, and the multiplicative adjustment is calculated as:
-$$
-adjustment/(1 - (evFraction*adjustmentWeight)/((1-evFraction) + (evFraction*adjustmentWeight)))
+1/(1 - (evFraction \times evMultiplier)/((1-evFraction) + (evFraction \times evMultiplier)))
 $$

 | Field            | Type        | Null | Key  | Default | Comment                                                      |